SlimeVR/SlimeVR-Docs-Site/src/server/imu-calibration.md

 Make sure that when you turn on your tracker it's lying on a flat surface.
 The sensors need to calibrate for 20-30 seconds in a stable environment.
 This should be done every time you turn on your trackers, failing to do so will result in an increased rate of drift.

-If you have a BMI160, BMI270, MPU9250, MPU+QMC5883L, LSM6DSO, or LSM6DSV-based tracker you need to calibrate the IMU before it will work correctly.
+Some IMUs, such as the BNO085 or ICM20948 do not require any specific manual calibration and can be used immediately after letting them rest.

+Every other IMU will need to be calibrated in order for it to work properly.
 This calibration only needs to be done once.
 You can only calibrate one IMU at a time, so if you have any extensions, they will also need to be calibrated.

-Other IMUs, such as the BNO085 or ICM20948 do not require any specific manual calibration and can be used immediately.
+Please note that when using extensions, calibration data is saved onto the main tracker, so swapping extensions between main trackers will require recalibration.

 ## BMI160 with firmware v0.3.2 and below, MPU9250, or MPU+QMC5883L